Cram\'{e}r type large deviations for trimmed L-statistics: Introduction and main results

-In this article we investigate Cramer type large deviations, i.e. relative errors in the central limit theorem for $\tn$.
-First of all, we note that in the case of non-trimmed $L$-statistic ($k_n=m_n=0$) with the coefficients $\cin$ generated by a smooth weight function the Cramer type large and moderate deviations were studied in a~number of papers (see Vandemaele and Veraverbeke~\cite{vv82}, Bentkus and Zitikis~\cite{bz90}, Aleskeviciene~\cite{al91}).
-In contrast, to the best of our knowledge, there exists a~sole paper -- Callaert et al.~\cite{cvv82} -- devoted to research of large deviations for the trimmed $L$-statistics.
-However, the result in~\cite{cvv82} was obtained under very strict and unnatural conditions imposed on the underlying distribution $F$ and the weights.
-The method of proof in Callaert et al.~\cite{cvv82} is based on the following two well-known facts: 1) the joint distribution of $\xin$ coincides with the joint distribution of $F^{-1}(G(Z_{i:n}))$, $i=1,\dots,n$, where $G$ is the distribution function of the standard exponential distribution, $Z_{i:n}$ are the order statistics corresponding to a~sample of $n$ independent random variable from the distribution $G$; 2) the order statistics $Z_{i:n}$ are distributed as $\sum_{k=1}^iZ_k/(n-k+1)$, where $Z_k$ -- independent standard exponential random variables.
-These two facts and the Taylor expansion together enable one to get an~approximation of $\tn$ by a~sum of weighed i.i.d. random variables for which some suitable known result on Cramer type large deviations can be applied.
-This approach was first implemented by Bjerve~\cite{bj77} when obtaining a~Berry-Esseen type result for the $L$-statistics.
-However, use of this method requires excessive smoothness conditions imposed on $F$ and leads to the unnatural and complicated normalization of the $L$-statistic (cf.~Callaert et al.~\cite{cvv82}).
+In this paper we investigate Cram\'{e}r type large deviations, i.e. relative errors in the central limit theorem for $\tn$.
+First we note that in the case of non-trimmed $L$-statistic ($k_n=m_n=0$) with the coefficients $\cin$ generated by a smooth weight function the Cram\'{e}r type large and moderate deviations were studied in a~number of papers (see Vandemaele and Veraverbeke~\cite{vv82}, Bentkus and Zitikis~\cite{bz90}, Aleskeviciene~\cite{al91}).
+In contrast, to the best of our knowledge, there exists a~sole paper -- Callaert et al.~\cite{cvv82} -- devoted to the large deviations for the trimmed $L$-statistics.
+However, the result in~\cite{cvv82} was obtained under some rigorous and unnatural conditions imposed on the underlying distribution $F$ and the weights.
+The method of proof in Callaert et al.~\cite{cvv82} is based on the following two well-known facts:

+1. The joint distribution of $\xin$ coincides with the joint distribution of $F^{-1}(G(Z_{i:n}))$, $i=1,\dots,n$, where $G$ is the distribution function of the standard exponential distribution, $Z_{i:n}$ are the order statistics corresponding to a~sample of $n$ independent random variable from the distribution $G$.